flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 `KDE, GTK, Qt, Application, GNOME` and are best suited for `Keywords` instead.

-Low quality categories are filtered by appstream.
+Low quality categories are filtered by `appstreamcli compose`.
 Proper category names should be used.
 Please refer to the [category specification](https://specifications.freedesktop.org/menu-spec/latest/apa.html) for category names.

 ### finish-args-contains-both-x11-and-fallback